rippgri813/gtool/README.md

 # gtool
-A hyper specific tool for use in autocad sprayball design
+A hyper specific tool for use in autocad sprayball design.
+Made by Griffon Rippl for Electrol Specialties.